XeroTheProtogen/BackroomsRedux/README.md

 Lithostitched by Apollo

 ### Third-party assets
-Light hum sound originally provided by Zapsplat.
+Light hum sound originally provided by Freesound.

 ### Backrooms stories
 Canon used is the Backrooms Wikidot.